dogweather/javafind/README.md

 This class also adds the useful method [isSymLink](https://github.com/dogweather/javafind/blob/main/src/com/greenfabric/find/Find.java#L478-L492) to the File class.

-<code>Find</code>'s behavior can be configured like the GNU find(1) program;
-for example, to return only a certain file type, or to descend only to a certain maximum depth.
+Java-Find's behavior can be configured like [the GNU find(1)](https://leemendelowitz.github.io/blog/gnu-find.html) program; for example, to return only a certain file type, or to descend only to a certain maximum depth.